Last Modified: April 1, 2017

 Recovering Paid Accounts

 If the Password Reset method outlined above does not work, a Customer’s next option is to provide certain billing details to verify account ownership.
-Please contact the Dyn Billing Team at email@example.com with the account name in question and request billing verification.
-Customer will be asked for certain pieces of information regarding the payment method used to purchase the services on that account; if the information is correct, the Dyn Billing Team will update the Authoritative Contact Email Address for the account to a new address of Customer’s choosing.
+Please contact the Oracle Billing Team at firstname.lastname@example.org with the Account name in question and request billing verification.
+Customer will be asked for certain pieces of information regarding the payment method used to purchase the services on that Account; if the information is correct, the Oracle Billing Team will update the Authoritative Contact Email Address for the Account to a new address of Customer’s choosing.
 Customer will receive a Change Email confirmation request at the new address.
 Customer may then issue a Password Reset (see above) to regain access to the account.

 Account Change Form

-If the other recovery methods are unavailable to you, control over the account may be recovered by submitting an Administrative/Authoritative Contact Email Address Change Request Form (“Change Request Form”) along with any associated and required documentation.
+If the other recovery methods are unavailable to you, control over your Account may be recovered by submitting an Administrative/Authoritative Contact Email Address Change Request Form (“Change Request Form”) along with any associated and required documentation.
 The Change Request Form may be found here.
 Please note that this recovery method requires an administrative processing fee that must be submitted prior to account recovery.

 Please note: The correct fax number is +1-603-668-6474.